Story about a photograph lost on a Mapperley bus goes viral.

 Ben told Mapperley People

-Ben told Mapperley People, ‘Me and my friend Simon have always been big fans of Eggheads.
-Particularly Chris, as he lives in my home town, so there was always an obvious connection to him.
-Recently it was Simon’s birthday so as a bit of a joke I bought him a signed photo of Chris from Eggheads.
+‘Me and my friend Simon have always been big fans of Eggheads, particularly Chris, as he lives in my home town.
+Recently it was Simon’s birthday, so as a bit of a joke I bought him a signed photo of Chris from Eggheads.
 I was actually off into Nottingham that day to try and get a frame for the photo.
 Somehow I’d managed to leave it on the bus and I thought I’d try and locate it through the Mapperley People group, on the off chance somebody else on the bus had spotted it.’

 The story about the missing photograph was soon shared by well-meaning people.
 Incredibly, within days, over 380,000 people have seen the post with nearly a thousand people sharing it.
 Messages of support have come from the USA, Australia, and even as far away as the Falkland Islands.
 Whilst the photograph has not been found, Ben is grateful for the messages of support.

 ‘Next thing I know it’s being shared across the world’

 Ben goes on to say

 ‘Next thing I know it’s being shared across the world and people were also telling stories of random memorabilia they’d also lost.
 It was quite the shock.’